 Learn / Helping With Horses: What You Need to Know About Equine-Assisted Psychotherapy

-And he’s not the only one to have cherished this bond.
-Horses have stood side-by-side with humans for centuries, from man’s best friend in the Wild West of America to horse and cart transportation during Dickensian London.
-And now, we’re working with horses to help treat addiction and mental illness.
+Horses have stood side-by-side with humans for centuries.
+And now, we’re working with horses to treat addiction and mental illness.

 Equine assisted psychotherapy is a highly specialized form of therapy that uses horses to help treat those suffering from trauma and addiction.
-Founded at the Sierra Tucson treatment center in Arizona, equine therapy has now been introduced in North America, in the U.K. and across much of Europe.
-And for good reason.
-Don Lavender, an American psychotherapist who pioneered equine therapy, explains in our destination video series:
+Founded at the Sierra Tucson treatment center in Arizona, equine therapy has now been introduced in North America, in the U.K. and across much of Europe, and for good reason.
+Don Lavender, Programme Director at Camino Recovery, explains:

 Equine therapy takes an activity-based approach to healing to promote personal growth, responsibility and positivity.
 It’s designed to break down the barriers that prevent positive communication and encourage healthy interactions, first with the horse, and then with those around us.